eastmountaincode/portfolio/Sliding Puzzle Project/README.md

 PROBLEM:

-A sliding puzzle game written in Python using the Turtle library.
+A sliding puzzle game written in Python using the Turtle library, complete with animated moving pieces, a reset button, an error log, and a leaderboard.
 More details about implementation in design.txt file.

 OUTCOME: